BR1py/itertree/README.md

 pip install itertree
 ```

+The package has no dependencies to other external packages and is written in pure python.

+But we recommend to install the following packages for better performance:
+* blist
+* orjson

+If the packages are not found itertree will use the default packages (list, json).

-The package has no dependencies to other external packages.
-But some of the tests can only be performed if numpy is installed.
+Some of the tests can only be performed if numpy is installed.
 Also the comparison tests with other packages are obviuosly only possible if the other packages are installed.

 ## Usage